chapter 01

 All of our crops in the United States, have a narrow genetic base upon which the major varieties are constituted...the only way to get around that, is looking deeply at the history of the wild ancestors of those plants.

-A rugged drainage hosts a previously undocumented population of Chiltepins a few hundred yards north of the Arizona-Sonora Boundary.
+A rugged drainage hosts a previously undocumented population of chiltepins a few hundred yards north of the Arizona-Sonora Boundary.
 These wild chili peppers - growing near the edge of their range - possess unique traits which could help plant breeders increase the resiliency of cultivated pepper plants

 The fruits of chiltepins are relished by bird species who are unperturbed by the intense spice of these small peppers.
 This makes chiltepins an important seasonal food source for native avian fauna who spread the seeds to favorable locations to germinate.